maalolankannan1/Secure_Cloud/README.md

 # How to Run

 **NOTE:** The project is based on Python 2.7.15 plateform running it on any other plateform might create some issues.</br>
+Create a python3 virtual environment to run the file that helps in uploading and downloading file from the google drive.

 Step 1: Install Requirements</br>
 `pip install -r requirements.txt`</br>